KindaSuS1368/Ventoy-Flat-Catppuccin/README.md

 ## Credits

 - This theme is based on the awesome [568flat-ventoy-theme](https://github.com/PJ-568/568flat-ventoy-theme) by [PJ-568](https://github.com/PJ-568).
-- The font used in this theme is [Comic Mono](https://dtinth.github.io/comic-mono-font/) compiled into a GRUB .pf2 font file with font size 24. additionaly, the `max-height` value of the font was increased from 25 to 32 to mitigate rendering issues.
+- The font used in this theme is [Comic Mono](https://dtinth.github.io/comic-mono-font/) compiled into a GRUB .pf2 font file with font size 24.
+Additionally, the `max-height` value of the font was increased from 25 to 32 to mitigate rendering issues.

+## Licenses

+The files under [/theme-vfc](/theme-vfc) are licensed under this MIT License: [/LICENSE-Theme](/LICENSE-Theme) with two exceptions.
+1. [/theme-vfc/ComicMono.pf2](/theme-vfc/ComicMono.pf2) is licensed under this MIT License: [/LICENSE-ComicMono](/LICENSE-ComicMono)
-- **Disclaimer:** The [wallpaper](/theme-vfc/background.jpg) included in this theme is not my original work.
+2. [The wallpaper](/theme-vfc/background.jpg) included in this theme is not my original work.
 Its source and license are unknown.
 If you are the copyright holder and would like it removed, please open an issue or submit a pull request.